Alexey Parygin

-Alexey Borisovich Parygin (Алексе́й Бори́сович Па́рыгин; born December 2, 1964 in Leningrad) is a Soviet and Russian artist, philosopher, art historian, art theorist and curator.
-Author of philosophical art projects: Contemplation of Money (1997-2000), Art is a Business (2000-2015), Art in the Forest (2000-2005), City as an Artist's Subjectivity (2019-2020), Posturbanism Art Project (since 2005).
+Alexey Borisovich Parygin (Алексе́й Бори́сович Па́рыгин; born December 2, 1964, in Leningrad) is a Soviet and Russian artist, philosopher, art historian, art theorist and curator.
+He is the author of several philosophical art projects, including Contemplation of Money (1997–2000), Art is a Business (2000–2015), Art in the Forest (2000–2005), City as an Artist's Subjectivity (2019–2020), Posturbanism Art Project (since 2005).

 Biography

-Alexey was born in Leningrad 2 of December 1964.
+Alexey was born in Leningrad 2 December 1964.
 His father Boris Parygin was a social psychologist.
-Alexey studied at the Graphics Faculty of the Herzen University from 1982–1989.
-He organized the art group “Union № 0” in Leningrad in 1986-1989 and created the art squatters’ workshop “Nevsky-25” in Leningrad in 1987–1990.
-Joined the Professional Artists’ Union of Russia in 1994, the Art Critics Association (ACA) member since 2003.
+Alexey studied at the graphics faculty of the Herzen University from 1982 to 1989.
+He organized the art group “Union № 0” in Leningrad in 1986–1989 and created the art squatters’ workshop “Nevsky-25” in Leningrad in 1987–1990.
+Joined the Professional Artists’ Union of Russia in 1994.
+Member of the Bureau of the Graphics Section (since 2019), and member of the Board of the Saint Petersburg Union of Artists (since 2022).

+The Art Critics Association (ACA) member since 2003.

 PhD in Art History with the thesis Silk Screening as a phenomenon of the 20th Century art (2002).

-Since the mid-1980s, the artist perfected printed graphic technics of serigraphy, linocut, woodcut, lithography, cardboard engraving and collagraphy).
+Since the mid—1980s, the artist perfected printed graphic technics of serigraphy, linocut, woodcut, lithography, cardboard engraving and collagraphy).

 The artist's works are in many museum collections in Russia (State Catalogue of the Museum Fund of Russia) and the world.

 The artist lives and makes art in his workshop at the Benois House (St. Petersburg, Russia).